FMR's (ongoing) equity journey

 We pledged to do this work together.
 Since then, attendees from that forum continue meeting both in subgroups and as a whole to advance these specific goals.

 FMR worked with a subgroup on identifying actions we can take as a community to develop more opportunities for youth of color in our field.
-At FMR, our education program will soon include year-long mentorship for youth of color.
-(We'll announce more about this program in our Mississippi Messages e-newsletter some time in 2019.)
+At FMR, our education program now includes a summer Youth Empowerment Program to address the gap between environmental education and a career path in the environmental field.

 Motivated by these experiences, and with generous support from the McKnight Foundation, we contracted with consultant Lisa Tabor of Culture Brokers in January of 2018 to assess our own organizational and individual inclusivity and cultural competencies.